fbpx Skip to main content

 Northern Ireland Statistics

-According to the 2022 Annual Report on Motoring Offence Statistics by the PSNI, the number of individuals caught driving while using their mobile phones decreased by 28% from 2,461 in 2021 to 1,762 in 2022.
-Among those caught, 1,476 were male and 285 were female.
+According to the 2023 Annual Report on Motoring Offence Statistics by the PSNI, the number of individuals caught driving while using their mobile phones in 2022/23 was 1298.
+Among those caught, 1,058 were male and 240 were female.
 The highest number of offenders belonged to the age group of 30-39, followed by 18-29 year olds.

 “GET THE POINT, NOT THE POINTS!”